| ||||||||||||||||||

 At the fabric store, I couldn't find any patterns exactly like what I wanted.
-Not a problem, I just bought a pattern that was similar.
-This beautiful Vogue 2880 pattern, which I planned to alter by removing all the little ruffles and the side lacing.
+Not a problem, I just bought a pattern that was similar (this beautiful Vogue 2880 pattern), which I planned to alter by removing all the little ruffles and the lacing on the side.

-Yes, this makes me think of Carol Burnett's "Scarlett O'Hara Curtain" Rod Dress too. lol!
+Yes, using curtains makes me think of Carol Burnett's "Scarlett O'Hara Curtain Rod" dress too. lol!

 Fitting on yourself is always challenging too, and I foolishly left my mannequin set up for my oldest daughter, since I'd worked so hard to match it to her figure.
-I pinned myself into the dress a million times.
+I ended up pinning myself into this dress a million times.

 Flash forward through 2 weeks of anguish.
 The "muslin" dress is finally finished.
 It fits perfectly.
-I get Hubby to take pictures to show everybody, and discover...
+I got Hubby to take pictures to show everybody and discovered...

 I HATE IT!